gardener/dashboard/docs/usage/automated-resource-management.md

 ---
-title: Accessing the Gardener API
+title: Automating Project Resource Management
+aliases: ["/docs/dashboard/gardener-api/"]
 ---

-# Accessing the Gardener API Through the Dashboard

 ## Overview

-The cluster operations that are performed manually in the dashboard or via `kubectl` can be automated using the [**Gardener API**](https://github.com/gardener/gardener/blob/master/docs/api-reference/README.md) and a **Service Account** authorized to perform them.
+The project resource operations that are performed manually in the dashboard or via `kubectl` can be automated using the [**Gardener API**](https://github.com/gardener/gardener/blob/master/docs/api-reference/README.md) and a **Service Account** authorized to perform them.

 ## Create a Service Account